parsix/parsix/README.md

     }
 ```

-Then you can use this code in all your endpoints:
+Then you can use it in all your endpoints:
 ```kotlin
 fun storeEmailEndpoint(inp: String): Response =
     handleParsed(parseEmail(inp)) {